Adversarial Examples for Models of Code: Overview

 In general, bypassing semantic labeling models can allow a variety of malicious behaviors.
-For example, a malicious developer can spread malicious code to users, while the code will be classified as ``benign'' by a malware detection model \cite{david2019neural, saxe2015deep, wang2017adversary, arp2014drebin, grosse2016adversarial}.
+For example, a malicious developer can spread malicious code to users by having the code classified as ``benign'' by a malware detection model \cite{david2019neural, saxe2015deep, wang2017adversary, arp2014drebin, grosse2016adversarial}.
 In this paper, we demonstrate the ability to bypass semantic labeling by applying our attack on the \sname{code2vec} model (\Cref{IndexOfOriginal}), forcing the model to predict a label of our choice.